Name Teardown: Why Sonos Is a Perfect Brand Name

 - Amazon: /æ/ to /ə/ to /ɒ/ (front to mid to back)

-- Spanish: Pronounceable, son = sound
+- Spanish: Pronounceable, and son means sound

-- French: Natural pronunciation, sonore = sonorous
+- French: Natural pronunciation, sonore means sonorous

 - German: Clear pronunciation, no problematic phonemes